 As well as accepting my illness, for me, asking for and more importantly, receiving help from others was incredibly difficult.
+I realised very quickly that not only did I not know how to ask for help, I also didn’t know how to accept help from others.
 There are several members of my family who are not just a little bit stubborn, but almost infamous for it!
 I didn’t think I was one of those people until I became ill with CFS when it showed up in a major way.

 As you’ve probably got to know by now if you’ve been following my blog, I pride myself on being independent and doing things my own way.
 I’ve always been a little bit quirky and don’t tend to follow the crowd (this isn’t a deliberate choice, it just seems to happen that way!).
 Having to drop out of Uni in your first year and move back in with your parents after a CFS diagnosis is one way in which the universe made sure that from then on, I would have to collaborate and eventually ask for help from other people.
 I learned recently however that once you learn to do this, and receive help fully and graciously, there is a sense of power and amazing collaboration which appears…